 Do you ever look at your belly and think “oh boy, what have I gotten myself into?”
 Of course, you are probably still excited about your baby’s upcoming arrival, but most pregnant moms have at least a couple moments of mommy panic.
 Worrying about your baby, what kind of mom you will be, or how your marriage will be changed is normal.
 Life after having your baby will be different but nothing you can’t handle.
 Most moms go through a transition when they become a mom.
 At first it may all seem overwhelming, and then gradually somehow you will get into a routine and get used to being a mommy.

 How to deal with mommy panic:

-Simplify your life: If you are having a lot of stress in your life because of the upcoming baby try to see what you can cut down on in your life.
-If finances are worrying, you work on a plan to simplify your budget.
+Simplify your life: If you are having a lot of stress in your life because of the upcoming baby, try to see what you can cut down on in your life.
+If finances are worrying, work on a plan to simplify your budget.